rollout/onprem-private-key/README.md

 On complete you should have private key in `private_key.pem` and certificate ready in `certificate.cert` Please note that when loading certificate to Rollout dashboard you should omit the certificate header and footer (e.g. `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`)

-You can generate the public key correspond to your certificate using openssl

- - run the command: `openssl x509 -inform pem -in certificate.cert -pubkey -noout > public.pem`